You must provide one photo with your passport application.

 You may wear a hat or head covering, but you must submit a signed statement that verifies that the hat or head covering is part of recognized, traditional religious attire that is customarily or required to be worn continuously in public or a signed doctor's statement verifying the item is used daily for medical purposes.

-Your full face must be visible and your hat or head covering cannot obscure your hairline or cast shadows on your face.
+Your full face must be visible and your hat or head covering cannot cast shadows or cover up part of your face.

 When taking a photo of your baby or toddler, no other person should be in the photo.